Admissible evidence: Reliability

 For evidence to be admissible enough to be admitted, the party proffering the evidence must be able to show that the source of the evidence makes it so.
 If evidence is in the form of witness testimony, the party that introduces the evidence must lay the groundwork for the witness's credibility and knowledge.
 Hearsay is generally barred for its lack of reliability.
 If the evidence is documentary, the party proffering the evidence must be able to show that it is authentic, and must be able to demonstrate the chain of custody from the original author to the present holder.
 The trial judge performs a "gatekeeping" role in excluding unreliable testimony.
 The United States Supreme Court first addressed the reliability requirement for experts in the landmark case Daubert v.
 Merrell Dow Pharmaceuticals, Inc..
 The Court laid out four non-exclusive factors that trial courts may consider when evaluating scientific expert reliability: (1) whether scientific evidence has been tested and the methodology with which it has been tested; (2) whether the evidence has been subjected to peer review or publication; (3) whether a potential rate of error is known; and (4) whether the evidence is generally accepted in the scientific community.
 Kumho Tire Co., Ltd. v.
 Carmichael later extended the Daubert analysis to include all expert testimony.
 It bears an effect on the verdict of the court.

-Issues with admissibility of evidence in non-democratic regimes

-In some non-democratic legal systems, the courts effectively function as organs of those in power, and the rules of evidence are designed to favor their interests.